dkaushik94/Gitlab-Jenkins/jenkins-doc.md

 ![jacoco_2](./screenshots/jacoco_2.png)

+> If a project does not build successfully, we have a repo for which Jacoco works very well.
+You can find that repo [here](https://github.com/sandeepjoshi1910/TokBox-BookStore)

 # Understand

 We use understand to generate the reports for the code analysis.
-The script `understand.py` uses the understand tool and generates all the results as below.
+The script `understand.py` interactively asks for the following parameters

+* Path to the folder containing understand tool
+* Path to the repo to be analyzed
+* path for the results to be stored
+* Name of understand project

 ```
 python3 understand.py